Law, Nature, and Planetary Justice

 Module description

-Indicative module syllabus
+Indicative syllabus

-- Case study: Iron-ore mining - Australia
+- Case study: iron-ore mining - Australia

-- Case study: Copper mining - Bougainville
+- Case study: animal slaughter

-- Case study: Under-sea resources - Arctic
+- Case study: vivisection

 Learning objectives